vikasnkumar/financeta/usage.md

 ![Select a Stock Symbol in the Security Wizard](./images/financeta_sec_wizard.png "Enter a valid stock symbol in the 'Security Wizard'")

+- Alternatively, hit the _'Load from CSV'_ button and load an existing CSV file that is in the Date-Open-High-Low-Close-Volume format.
+If this file is given, the data will be used from this file and will not be downloaded.
+This is useful if the users want to use their own data for securities that may not be available for download from Yahoo!
+Finance.

 - View the retrieved data in a tab titled _'MSFT'_ or the symbol you have chosen